Scapegoats: Badgers and Bovine TB

 This reduction in funding to alternatives is especially short-sighted as, in November 2010, Defra research showed the outcome of some trials that showed that vaccinating wild badgers over four years resulted in a 74 per cent reduction in the proportion testing positive to the antibody blood test for bTB (72).
 As natural prevalence of bTB is just 15 per cent then widespread vaccination could be of significant benefit.
 Especially as there is an annual turnover of badgers of around 30 per cent (badgers have a life span of 3-5 years).
 Theoretically, the number of infected badgers would decrease each year and new infections would be rare (101).

 Additionally, laboratory studies with captive badgers demonstrated that the vaccination of badgers by injection with BCG significantly reduced the progression, severity and excretion of Mycobacterium bovis infection.
 This seems to strongly support the claim that vaccination alone could reduce bTB infection in badgers by a significant amount (in the same time period of 4-5 years that has been suggested for ‘culling’).
-It would not lead to perturbation and would also be cheaper than the Government’s current plans (see The Cost).
+It would not lead to perturbation and would also be cheaper than the Government’s current plans (see The Cost Section).

 As it stands, despite the findings, this Defra study concludes that vaccination should take place alongside badger ‘culling’, which appears to go starkly against the results of these trials which show that non-lethal approaches will be enough to protect badgers from the disease.